The Common Program of the People's Republic of China 1949-1954

 Article 49 of the Common Program

 Four important directives from the CCP define the media policy of the PRC.
-The first one is issued on October 30, 1949.
-It states: decisions, resolutions, or circulars of an administrative nature should no longer be issued in the name of the CCP as sometimes practiced in the past.
+The first one was issued on October 30, 1949.
+It stated: decisions, resolutions, or circulars of an administrative nature should no longer be issued in the name of the CCP as sometimes practiced in the past.
 The party's press articles should employ a persuasive approach, using calls to action, suggestions, and advisories.
-Essentially, the role of the party's press is to convince people to align with the policies of the CPC.
+Essentially, the role of the party's press was to convince people to align with the policies of the CPC.

-The second decision is made on November 11, 1949.
-It stipulates that news articles penned by journalists must undergo prior examination by leaders of the relevant government departments or social organizations, or by individuals from whom the news was gathered.
-Following the pre-examination, it is preferable for the concerned parties to endorse the article before it is submitted to the editorial office of the press.
-It emphasized that the parties involved in this pre-examination process include non-party leaders or reputable nonpartisans.
+The second decision was made on November 11, 1949.
+It stipulated that news articles penned by journalists must undergo prior examination by leaders of the relevant government departments or social organizations, or by individuals from whom the news was gathered.
+Following the pre-examination, it was preferable for the concerned parties to endorse the article before it was submitted to the editorial office of the press.
+It emphasized that the parties involved in this pre-examination process include non-party leaders or reputable non-partisans.
 This decision is revoked April 19, 1950, stating: "This sort of rule, under the conditions that it was inconvenient to investigate during the war period, has avoided many criticism that did not completely conform to reality and that were inconsiderate, but continuing to adopt this sort of rule under the present conditions nevertheless does more harm than good, and is incorrect."

 Source: Liden (1975).
 Page 513.